kswope/book-learnin/README.md

 Putting structs into a set example.
 Use hash on date as the 'hash key' (set uses a object.hash to determine if element to be added is unique).

->The equality of each couple of elements is determined according to Object#eql?
+>From Set Docs: The equality of each couple of elements is determined according to Object#eql?
 >and Object#hash, since Set uses Hash as storage.

     require('set')